germal/OpenCVB/README.md

 essential.
 Depth, infrared, gravity, and camera motion are the kind of objective features that can enhance almost any color image algorithm.

-And what if all cameras had depth?
-And an IMU.
+And what if all cameras had depth and an IMU?
 Making this assumption explains why only a few cameras from Intel, Microsoft, and others are currently supported.
 More cameras with depth are expected to arrive and integration with OpenCVB is likely to follow.
 OpenCVB is an opportunity to exploit the new